Back to Blog

 Step 3: Choose a structured pathway through the topics

-While I said you may (or even likely will) skip some topics in your main learning plan and create your own structure (leaving those said topics just for a revision), still, learning GCSE Maths is like walking up a mountain path; you can’t suddenly appear at the summit without walking the path from the foot of the mountain.
+While I said you may (and likely will) skip some topics in your main learning plan and create your own structure (leaving those said topics just for a revision), still, learning GCSE Maths is like walking up a mountain path; you can’t suddenly appear at the summit without walking the path from the foot of the mountain.
 And because many topics build step-by-step on previous knowledge and are uniquely connected, without a clear structure (and understanding these connections to take advantage of easier learning), it’s easy to feel lost or jump between topics without mastering them.
 Then the learning feels like walking on a crumbling path.
 In just flip-flops.
 You can do it, but it’s not as easy as having sturdy boots and a well-maintained path beneath your feet.

 For example, some families successfully use a GCSE textbook + YouTube (and other free resources, I have a > list of those on my blog, too <) + past papers as their main structure.
 It's great if you create and plan all by yourself, and because I know how much complex work it includes, you have my full admiration if you do.

-I really appreciate all those who create their whole learning plan from scratch, including creating or finding all the right resources, and doing or facilitating all the teaching.
+"I really appreciate all those who create their whole learning plan from scratch, including creating or finding all the right resources, and doing or facilitating all the teaching.
 But it's such a hassle starting from scratch.
 Even for me as a mathematician and educator with 20 years of experience in the field (so it should be all rainbows and unicorns for me, right? 🌈🦄) it took a long time — I'm talking about years of dedicated work — to perfect what I have and offer.
 Hence, I don't wish this on anyone, having to do it completely themselves.
 Unless they really, really want to!
-In that case, go nuts, I'm rooting for ya! ✨
+In that case, go nuts, I'm rooting for ya! ✨"

 This is what a planning of GCSE and iGCSE syllabus looks like.
 Feline supervision not required, but certainly helpful.